 You could be subject to some of those harsh time restrictions and not get your full amount of pay under the Colorado Wage Act.

 Our employment law attorneys help individuals collect unpaid wages.
 If your employer hasn’t paid you, we can help you determine if you have a claim.
 You deserve the full amount you are owed.
-Call 303-688-0944 to begin your free case assessment.
+Call 303-688-0944 to begin your case assessment.